 Anchored by five historic churches, the Cathedral District connects the Central Core to the Sports & Entertainment District and is home to Billy Goat Hill, the highest point in Downtown Jacksonville.
 Beginning in 2016, the area has been championed by Cathedral District Jax-Inc. (CD-J), a nonprofit organized to foster growth as Jacksonville’s downtown neighborhood.
 CD-J created a master plan for the area to support development and revitalization efforts, including the continued support of the senior residents who call the district home via affordable, quality housing and amenities.

 Sporting the biggest concentration of entertainment venues, the Sports & Entertainment District is home to five sports teams, major concerts, the annual Jacksonville Fair and many more family-friendly, non-profit and specialty retail events year-round.
 The district was once home to a thriving maritime industry, its riverfront lined with shipyards.
-Today, major mixed-use developments are planned to bring residents, employees, and visitors to the area.
+The district’s first multi-family property is currently under construction and major mixed-use developments are planned to bring residents, employees and visitors to the area.

 The Cathedral District and the Sports & Entertainment District were designated as “Opportunity Zones ” that offer investors tax breaks designed to encourage economic development in economically distressed areas created as part of the federal Tax Cuts and Jobs Act of 2017.

 The Working Waterfront sits on the eastern edge of Downtown beyond the Sports & Entertainment District.
-Home to the North Florida Shipyards, the district primarily supports industrial waterfront uses with a special district zoning overlay to accommodate the needs of shipping, lumber, concrete, oil, and like businesses operating there.
+Home to the North Florida Shipyards, the district primarily supports industrial waterfront uses with a special district zoning overlay to accommodate the needs of shipping, lumber, concrete and oil businesses operating there.